 Sedation methods used at our dental office are not long-lasting.
 They are administered in limited dosages specifically purposed for the procedure.

 Your dentist will tell you to raise your hand if you feel any sign of discomfort, and they will adjust your sedation accordingly.
 Your dentist wants to know if you are feeling any sign of distress, so don’t hesitate to ask for help.

 Once you are more confident that you can overcome dental anxiety with the help of the professionals at Lovett Dental, we can help you fix your smile and achieve your oral health goals.
 Some of our services in Houston, Texas, include the following:

 - Fluoride treatments

-- Pediatric dentistry as early as six months of age
+- Pediatric dentistry services as early as six months of age

 - Dental implants for missing teeth